Chadtech/CtPaint/README.md

 * Zoom blur bug
 * X Make all menu tools cursor pixel compatible
 * X Redraw menu images to highlight the 'n' in 'cancel' since 'c' is not an acceptable short key
-* Draw Selection transparent Icon
+* X Draw Selection transparent Icon
 * Custom Cursor when not zoomed in

 ------- LICENSING